 2.3.1 Temporal analysis of fire

 The focus of the study is to analyse the spatial and temporal dynamics of fire occurrence in the western Himalaya and its relationship with regional climatic conditions and anthropogenic activity.
-The analysis of the temporal trends in the burned area over the past 19 years carried out using the Mann-Kendall (MK) non-parametric statistical test which is more robust to outliers and sudden breaks in non-homogeneous time-series (Önöz and Bayazit 2003).
-Sen’s (Sen 1968) slope estimator applied to estimate the magnitude of trend he “YuePilon” method (Yue et al. 2002) reduces the influence of autocorrelation over time-series p-value the significant level.
-The function of MK and Sen’s slope is availed in Barik et al., (2020).
+The analysis of the temporal trends in the burned area over the past 19 years was carried out using the Mann-Kendall (MK) non-parametric statistical test which is more robust to outliers and sudden breaks in non-homogeneous time-series (Önöz and Bayazit 2003).
+Sen’s (Sen 1968) slope estimator was applied to estimate the magnitude of burn area trend.
+The “YuePilon” method (Yue et al. 2002) was adopted which reduces the influence of autocorrelation over time-series.
+The p-value denotes the significant level of the trend. et al., (2020).
+The length of the fire season and distribution pattern are important indicators of fire regime and complex fire dynamic (Rogers et al., 2020; National Research Council 2010).
 The length and distribution pattern of fire during pre-monsoon was analysed using a normal probability function over two-time periods (2001-2010 and 2011-2019).
 An equality test between fire distribution in 2001-2010 and 2011-2019 was determined using the non-parametric Kolmogorov–Smirnov test (K–S test, Marsaglia, et al., 2003).

 2.3.2 Spatial fire frequency and burn area fraction

-.
+The pre-monsoonal (March-June) burn area of Fire-CCI was used to calculate the annual fire occurrence in 1×1 km grid over 19-years’ (2001-2019) time span.
 The burn area fraction (%) within a 1 km2 grid was calculated using the 250 m Fire-CCI burn area data and the average (2001–2019) burn area fraction determined using the annual burn fraction.
-These data used to characterise the gradient of fire intensity across the landscape.
+These data were used to characterise the gradient of fire intensity across the landscape.

 2.3.3 FRP Hot/Cold spots mapping

-FRP magnitude has been found to vary with the land cover type (Vadrevu et al. 2015; Chuvieco et al. 2018) and this investigated in this study using the mean per-pixel FRP (2003–2019).
+FRP magnitude has been found to vary with the land cover type (Vadrevu et al. 2015; Chuvieco et al. 2018) and this was investigated in this study using the mean per-pixel FRP (2003–2019).
 The spatial patterns of the FRP were investigated in relation to land cover type by using the Getis-Ords Gi* spatial statistic to derive hot and coldspot clusters (Getis and Ord 2010).
 When applied to FRP retrievals, the Getis-Ords function describes the spatial autocorrelation of higher and lower ‘intensity’ active fires.
 A detailed description of Getis-Ords Gi* is available in Reddy et al. (2019).

 2.3.4 Correlation and Regression Analysis

-The pre-monsoonal burn area was correlated and regressed with some sort of selected climatic variables (i.e. aximum emperature and recipitation).
-The Pearson correlation coefficient (R) (Nahler 2009) statistical function between climatic variables and burn area to quantify the linear association R from –1.
+The pre-monsoonal burn area was correlated and regressed with selected climatic variables (i.e. maximum temperature and precipitation).
+The Pearson correlation coefficient (R) (Nahler 2009) statistical function was applied between climatic variables and burn area to quantify the linear association (R) ranging from –1 to +1.
 Linear least square regression was employed to compute the contribution (regression coefficient or β) of anthropogenic (population density and human modification), regional (maximum temperature and precipitation), and global climatic indices in fire intensity (burn area).

 2.3.5 Standard Anomaly estimation